AutomateThePlanet/Bellatrix-Documentation/docs/android-automation/layout-testing.md

 checkBox.AssertNearBottomRightOf(button);
 button.AssertNearTopLeftOf(checkBox);
 ```
 You can assert the position of elements again each other in all directions- above, below, right, left, top right, top left, below left, below right.
-Assert that the sort dropdown is positioned near the top right of the Saturn B link.
+Assert that the checkbox is positioned near the top right of the button.
 ```csharp
 LayoutAssert.AssertAlignedHorizontallyAll(button, secondButton);
 LayoutAssert.AssertAlignedHorizontallyTop(button, secondButton);
 LayoutAssert.AssertAlignedHorizontallyCentered(button, secondButton, secondButton);
 LayoutAssert.AssertAlignedHorizontallyBottom(button, secondButton, secondButton);
 ```
-You can tests whether different web elements are aligned correctly.
+You can tests whether different Android elements are aligned correctly.
 You can pass as many elements as you like.
 ```csharp
 LayoutAssert.AssertAlignedVerticallyAll(secondCheckBox, checkBox);
 LayoutAssert.AssertAlignedVerticallyLeft(secondCheckBox, checkBox);